What is the Gas Guzzler Tax?

 The term “gas guzzler tax”, which was introduced under the provisions of Energy Tax Act 1978, is a federal excise tax applied only on the sale of new passenger vehicles that do not meet certain fuel economy standards (i.e. vehicles which have potential to consume more fuel than the standard requirement) and excludes trucks, SUVs and Minivans which are used for commercial purpose only.

-- It is applicable to only passenger car and it is levied and collected by the Internal Revenue Service (famously known as “IRS”).
+- It applies to only passenger cars, and it is levied and collected by the Internal Revenue Service (famously known as “IRS”).
 The vehicle is subject to tax if it scores less then certain numbers of miles per gallon.

-- IRS is responsible to monitor the gas guzzler program & collection of the tax for sale, use or lease of cars.
+- IRS is responsible for monitoring the gas guzzler program & collection of the tax for sale, use, or lease of cars.
 It is recovered from the car manufacturer or the importers and not from the ultimate buyers.

-- Manufacturers are required to submit the details in Form no. 6197 so as to compute the gas guzzler tax payable.
+- Manufacturers are required to submit the details in Form no—6197 to compute the gas guzzler tax payable.

 How Does it Work?